anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 {{cBRSKI}}, {{CLOUD}} and {{PRM}} require extensions to the Voucher Request and the resulting Voucher.
 New Attributes are required to carry the additional data and describe the extended semantics.
-The following Attributes are new and the document to which they support is noted:
+The following Attributes are new, and the document that they support is noted:

 To the Voucher Request: